 Think positive!
 Spring is coming.
 The first thing I want to do is lighten up and throw off the heavy winter gear.

+This is where shrugs, wraps and shawls can be the most basic and versatile garments you own.
+Throw one on and you're good to go.
+They wrap colour and texture around you and are totally cozy.
 A very popular past post featured a shawl collar shrug, made in 2 pieces with some shaping of the back piece.

 Just when you thought a design couldn't get easier, I came across one with 4 simple rectangles, the front shawl, a back and two sleeves.